 When we present you with stats, data, opinion or a consensus, we’ll tell you where this came from.
 And we’ll only present data as clinically reliable if it’s come from a reputable source, such as a state or government-funded health body, a peer-reviewed medical journal, or a recognised analytics or data body.
 Read more in our editorial policy.

-The form of HRT you take (Oestrogen-only or combined) will depend on whether you’ve had a hysterectomy or not.
-This is because when you take oestrogen-only HRT without progesterone it can increase your risk of womb cancer.
-Taking a progesterone alongside it works to protect you from this risk.
+The form of HRT you take (oestrogen-only or combined) will depend on whether you’ve had a hysterectomy or not.
+This is because when you take oestrogen-only HRT without progestogen it can increase your risk of womb cancer.
+Taking a progestogen alongside it works to protect you from this risk.

 This doesn’t mean you have to take them both in one treatment if you don’t want to.
 It just means that if you take oestrogen-only HRT you’ll have to take a separate progesterone in whichever form you like.